 - What is the default item sales tax group for the expense category?

 - Are additional payment methods allowed for the expense category?
-If so, what are they?
+If additional payment methods are allowed, what are they?

-Are there subcategories within this expense category?
+Are there subcategories in this expense category?
 If there are subcategories, you must also make the following decisions:

 - Are any of the subcategories excluded from tax recovery?